 Note: this post is marked archived as construction was completed.

 The JR Shibuya station platform and track realignment of the Yamanote Inner Circle line takes place October 23~24 (unless bad weather postpones it to November 20~21).
 All Yamanote Inner Circle train service between Ikebukuro and Osaki stations is suspended all day, both days.

-JR East has posted multilingual information (English, Chinese, Korean) that includes detour transfer guidance to non-JR lines during the line closure.
+JR East posted multilingual information in English, Chinese, Korean (deleted after the construction was finished) that includes detour transfer guidance to non-JR lines during the line closure.
 The English wording is fuzzy because the exact distinctions between mag-strip commuter passes, Suica commuter passes and Suica IC transit fare are not always clear to the reader.
 It’s also important to understand detour transfer rules.